alferguet/YaShiBot/README.md

 ## Features

-- Mantain a glossary parsed from a Google Spreadshet
+- Keep updated a glossary parsed from a Google Spreadsheet
 - Search a terminology in the [Babelcarp](https://www.babelcarp.org) online dictionary
 - Ping roles for events